SUNDAY, 1 FEBRUARY 1942

 bombers sweeping west over Java.
 Destroyed by a Japanese air raid at Bandoeng Airfield was B-17E 41-2493, B-17E 41-2503, B-17E 41-2466 and LB-30 Liberator.

-IJN: Japanese aircraft attack Darwin and Darwin Harbor
+IJN: Japanese carrier aircraft from Hiryu and Soryu attack Darwin and Darwin Harbor

 bombing vessels loaded with troops destined for the defense of Koepang.
 Ten P-40's sent to Darwin to escort the convoy are almost entirely wiped out by the attack.
-Lost is A6M2 Zero 5349.
-Lost are P-40E piloted by Rice and P-40E piloted by Pell.
+Lost is A6M2 Zero 5349 (pilot POW).
+Lost are P-40E piloted by Rice (survived) and P-40E piloted by Pell (KIA).